Mercy-nenoh/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-Function that copies a string
+Function that compares two strings